Estimating Probabilistic Safe WCET Ranges of Real-Time Systems at Design Stages: Conclusion

 \section{Conclusion}

 We developed SAFE, a two-phase approach applicable in early design stages, to precisely estimate safe WCET ranges within which real-time tasks are likely meet their deadlines with a high-level of confidence.
 SAFE uses a meta-heuristic search algorithm to generate worst-case sequences of task arrivals that maximise the magnitude of deadline misses, when they are possible.
 Based on the search results, SAFE uses a logistic regression model to infer safe WCET ranges within which tasks are highly likely to meet their deadlines, given a selected probability.
 SAFE is developed to be scalable by using a combination of techniques such as a genetic algorithm and simulation for the SAFE search (phase 1) and feature reduction, an effective sampling strategy, and polynomial logistic regression for the SAFE model refinement (phase 2).
-We evaluated SAFE on a mission-critical, real-time satellite system.
+We evaluated SAFE on a mission-critical, real-time satellite system in collaboration with a satellite company as well as two industrial systems from different domains whose description was retrieved from the literature.
 The results indicate that SAFE is able to precisely compute safe WCET ranges for which deadline misses are highly unlikely, these ranges being much smaller than the WCET ranges initially estimated by engineers.
+Further, we evaluated the scalability of SAFE using a number of synthetic systems.
+The results indicate that SAFE scales to complex systems.
+Across the experiments on industrial and synthetic systems, SAFE took at most 27h, which is acceptable in practice as an offline analysis method.

 For future work, we plan to extend SAFE in the following directions: (1)~developing a real-time task modelling language to describe dependencies, constraints, behaviours of real-time tasks and to facilitate schedulability analysis and (2)~building a decision support system to recommend a schedulable solution if a set of tasks are not schedulable, e.g., priority re-assignments.
 In the long term, we would like to more conclusively validate the usefulness of SAFE by applying it to other case studies in different domains.